How do I get Cash Back when I buy a house?

-You have several options in getting in to see a home:
+Some of the options you have in getting in to see a home:

 How are rebates disclosed?

-Rebates must be disclosed to the lender of the buyer before closing.
+Rebates must be disclosed to the lender of the buyer.
 It should be shown in the contract under special provisions as: "2% (or 2.5%, which ever applies) of Buyer Agent commission to be credited to Buyer."